-Santa Fe Tamale Pie is a deliciously easy recipe to share on a chilly evening!
+Santa Fe Tamale Pie is a deliciously easy recipe to make!
 Seasoned ground beef nested in bed of corn meal with all sorts of flavors and textures!
 It’s a great way to use leftover chili and it’s great for large groups, too!

 This Santa Fe Tamale recipe hails from the “Family Weekly” newspaper, March 10, 1974…yep!
 It was in Lucille’s recipe bag!
 I came across it and decided to add a little spin to it…it turned out delicious!

-Basically, you make chili then make a cornbread mush, aka the “tamale” part of the recipe.
-Next, place a layer of tamale in a pan, scoop some chili over the cornmeal, add another layer of cornmeal, and finish with a light layer of cheese!
+First, make a batch of chili.
+Then, make a cornmeal mixture, which is the “tamale” part of the recipe.
+Next, place a layer of cornmeal in a pan, scoop some chili over the cornmeal, add another layer of cornmeal, and finish with a light layer of cheese!
 It turns out so pretty and tasty, you’ll want to make this recipe again!

 What Type of Ground Beef Should I Use in the Santa Fe Tamale Recipe?